 In the Policy, sexual violence is defined as a physical act perpetrated against a person’s will, or where a person is so incapacitated that he or she is incapable of giving consent due to the use of drugs and alcohol, or where a person in incapable of giving consent due to an intellectual or other disability.
 Sexual violence includes rape, sexual assault, sexual battery and sexual coercion.

 What is consent?

-The knowing and voluntary, through words and/or conduct, of an agreement to engage in a particular act, including without limitation, a particular act of sexual contact or sexual intercourse.
+The knowing and voluntary, through words and/or conduct, agreement to engage in a particular act, including without limitation, a particular act of sexual contact or sexual intercourse.
 To be consent, the person must have the capacity to consent and the permission or agreement must be knowing and given without coercion or force.
-A person can withdraw consent at any time.
+Even if consent has been given, a person has the right to change their mind before or during the sexual interaction.
 Whether someone has given consent is based on the totality of the circumstances, including the context.